sesamyab/docs/docs/news-widget/web-components/sesamy-login.md

 ### Profile Href

-The profile href defines where the login component will link to when a logged in user clicks it (e.g.: `profile-href="/profile"`).
+The profile href defines where the login component will link to when a logged-in user clicks it (e.g.: `profile-href="/profile"`).

 ### Styling

-The `sesamy-login` element are packaged with base styles, which can be adjusted by modifying CSS custom properties.
+The `sesamy-login` element is packaged with base styles, which can be adjusted by modifying CSS custom properties.

 The list of CSS custom properties are (the value set is the `default` value, if the property is not presented it will take that value):